ShyftXero/byoctf_discord/README.md

   - JSON based challenge definition.
 - Flag oriented
   - Points are bound to flags (except for externally validated challenges)
+  - One flag can belong to several challenges.
+    - Challenges can be composed by binding specific aspects(flags) of other challenges.
+    - Think of xbox achievements or goals; "Forensicator: solve 3 forensics flags."
 - Bonus flags
-  - flags not bound to a specific challenge
+  - flags not bound to a specific challenge. (internally they are)
-  - useful for flags "found" in the environment or created in an impromptu fashion
+  - useful for flags "found" in the environment or created in an impromptu fashion.
+Throw-away flags
 - Inter-player transactions via the "tip" system.
   - informal hint purchases?
   - drug transactions?